Best Packing Cubes 2019

 They also offer quite a few other Spacepak designs for clothing and toiletries, with colors and prints geared towards men as well.
 The Spacepaks are at a higher price point, but are one of the best packing cubes if you want to splurge.

-The stylish design and compression vents, both things you don’t see on the average packing cube.
+WHAT WE LOVE: The stylish design and compression vents, both things you don’t see on the average packing cube.

-The Spacepack is a little pricey for just one cube.
+WHAT WE DON’T: The Spacepack is a little pricey for just one cube.

 This 4 piece packing cube set by Amazon Basics offers great features at a lower price point than many packing cubes.
 They’re lightweight, with mesh panels and carrying handles, and include a nice variety of sizes.

-Value pricing with all the features found in most other packing cubes.
+WHAT WE LOVE: Value pricing with all the features found in most other packing cubes.

-One reviewer complained about the red cubes’ color bleeding onto clothing.
+WHAT WE DON’T: One reviewer complained about the red cubes’ color bleeding onto clothing.

 Eagle Creek’s Pack It cube set may not be quite as lightweight as some of the other options, but it makes up for that in durability and ability to hold their shape.
 In addition to the useful mesh panels, these feature carrying handles, and are covered by a lifetime warranty.

-The high quality and lifetime warranty.
+WHAT WE LOVE: The high quality and lifetime warranty.

-Some more color choices would be nice.
+WHAT WE DON’T: Some additional color choices would be nice.

 eBags 3 piece packing cube set features lightweight design, great quality, and comes in a rainbow of color choices.
 Features include premium YKK zippers, mesh panels so you can easily see what’s inside, and a lifetime warranty.

-High quality guaranteed by a lifetime warranty, and 10 color choices!
+WHAT WE LOVE: High quality guaranteed by a lifetime warranty, and 10 color choices!

-Don’t hold their shape well (a downside of lightweight design), so they’re less easy to pack than cubes that have built in structure.
+WHAT WE DON’T: Don’t hold their shape well (a downside of lightweight design), so they’re less easy to pack than cubes that have built in structure.

 For those who find that they never use all of the cubes in large sets, or only need to pack for shorter trips, these Travelon packing cubes are a great choice.
 The 3 piece set is lightweight, with handy see through mesh, and lightweight wire frame to hold their shape when packing.
+These cubes are also great for keeping shoes separate from clothing in a backpack or small bag.

-They’re lightweight and attractive, and perfect for carry-ons.
+WHAT WE LOVE: They’re lightweight and attractive, and perfect for carry-ons.

 So yes, these are not strictly speaking, packing cubes.
 But if your cube set doesn’t come with a shoe sized cube (or that cube is too large to be practical for women’s shoes), you might want a shoe bag.
 Shoe bags like Flight 001’s Go Clean Heels bag set keep you shoes scuff free, and dirty soles away from your clean clothing.